tbnobed/bookstudio/README.md

 | **Producer** | Limited to creating/managing bookings, using templates, viewing studio availability, and personal settings |

 This role hierarchy ensures that each user has appropriate access to system features based on their responsibilities in the organization.

+## Production Control Room (PCR) Integration

+BookStud.io includes support for Production Control Rooms (PCRs) - critical infrastructure that connects to one or more studios for complex productions:

+- PCR assignments are linked to bookings and displayed in the calendar view
+- When a booking has a PCR assigned, it shows as "Title (PCR X)" in the calendar
+- PCR information is included in booking confirmation emails and notifications
+- PCR status can be tracked and managed (available, maintenance, reserved)
+- PCR information is visible in both standard and public calendar views

+## Multi-Studio Booking

+The system supports linking multiple studios to a single booking, essential for complex productions:

+- Bookings can be scheduled across multiple studios simultaneously
+- The booking-studio junction table maintains these relationships in the database
+- When creating a booking, users can select multiple studios via checkboxes
+- Each studio selected appears in the calendar with the same booking information
+- The public calendar correctly displays multi-studio bookings
+- Conflicts are automatically detected across all selected studios
+- Email notifications include the complete list of studios booked